 Mr. Leider began his discussion by talking about traditional pricing structures and how traditional value perceptions were being destroyed by the competition.
 He asked: “What does this have to do with universities?”
 Leider said: “Pricing pressures are enormous and the producers need help to be as efficient as possible.”
 The industry could no longer afford to make mistakes because the product needed to be just right and the expectations for greenhouse products were increasing.
 Leider emphasized that academia needed to realize this and to work with the industry.

-AFE wanted to concentrate their efforts and funding in order to produce results that could be given back to the industry.
-Four areas of focus were identified: 1) insect control, 2) disease control, 3) postharvest physiology, and 4) new crop development.
+AFE wanted to concentrate its efforts and funding in order to produce results that could be given back to the industry.
+They identified four areas of focus: 1) insect control, 2) disease control, 3) postharvest physiology, and 4) new crop development.
 AFE wanted the universities to provide solutions to problems and reach an end-result.
-Basic research would be funded also, but it must eventually lead to an end point.
+They would also fund basic research, but it must eventually lead to an endpoint.
 AFE was becoming more focused on its research funding and the areas it expects universities to study.

 Mr. Leider continued by saying that extension agents were harder and harder to find.
 The industry was willing to pay for this service, but they needed to have the resources (people) available.
 He recommended the development of an access system to find good cultural information for floriculture production.
-He felt that this would assist growers accessing information.
+Mr. Leider felt that this would assist growers in accessing information.

 Finally, Mr. Leider admitted that he had made many suggestions and criticisms, but he did not want the guests to leave without knowing how much the industry appreciates those individuals from academia who have dedicated their lives to floriculture!
 He thanked all of the academics who took the time to attend the meeting.

-On February 28, the second day of the 1999 NFF, the entire morning was spent discussing floriculture research and strategies for attracting funding.
+On February 28, the second day of the 1999 National Floriculture Forum, the entire morning was spent discussing floriculture research and strategies for attracting funding.
 The National Floriculture and Nursery Research Initiative was a big motivator for this discussion.
 Mr. Drew Gruenburg and Ms. Lin Schmale of SAF were important contributors to this discussion.